chloesuwignjo/calorie-predictor/README.md

 The plot above visualizes what differences in RMSE (high vs. low step) we’d expect if the model had no real difference (`high_n_steps` labeling were random).
 The red line is our observed difference (how much worse or better the model does on high‐step recipes compared to low‐step).
 The printed p_value above tells us how unusual the observed difference is.
 Since we obtain a p-value of **0.0**, less than 0.05, we reject the null hypothesis that there is no difference.

 Our model’s performance is statistically different across those two groups, indicating a fairness concern as it performs better for low step than high step recipes.
 This might be the case because different authors write recipes differently.
 Some authors might be have concise instructions (i.e. repeat the step), while some others might list down every single step in a very detailed manner.
-Finally, two recipes with flour and eggs can differ drastically in steps if one involves folding layers and multiple resting times (e.g. bread), or just a simple and quick cook on the stove (e.g. pancakes).
+Finally, two recipes with flour and eggs can differ drastically in steps if one involves folding layers and multiple resting times (e.g. breads), or just a simple fry and quick cook on the stove (e.g. pancakes).